 If you plan to rent an RV for your Disney vacation, there are lots of great rentals available.
 Be sure to check the latest from Outdoorsy.
 The rental owners can even throw in linens and kitchenware if you need it!
 And again, depending on where you’re staying, consider how you’ll be getting around day to day.
 Disney’s free transportation at Fort Wilderness is convenient, but can be a slower option.
-Need a break from the parks midday for naps/pool/rest?
+Need a break from the parks midday for naps, pool time, or rest?
 That’s an especially good reason to rent a car — but be prepared for traffic.
 Need a ride from the airport?
 Disney’s Magical Express is free from the Orlando airport, if you’re staying at Fort Wilderness.
-Otherwise, be sure to budget for a shuttle or taxi — Disney World is almost an hour away from the airport.
+Otherwise, be sure to budget for a shuttle or taxi.
+Disney World is almost an hour away from the airport.

 Also, consider what you’ll be eating at the parks!
 If you’re vacationing at Disney World, chances are you’ll need to eat while you’re in the parks.
 If you haven’t been for a while, you may not be familiar with some of the amazing restaurants (both counter service and sit down) available now at Disney World.
-I’m a big fan of Skipper Canteen in the Magic Kingdom, as well almost anything at Animal Kingdom and most of the World Showcase at Epcot.
-Unless it’s important to you to do a character breakfast, I recommend packing an on-the-go breakfast and lots of snacks, and then planning to eat at least one meal in the parks, if you can afford it.
+I’m a big fan of Skipper Canteen in the Magic Kingdom, as well almost anything at Animal Kingdom and the World Showcase at Epcot.
+Unless it’s important to you to do a character breakfast, I recommend packing an on-the-go breakfast and lots of snacks.
+Plan to eat at least one meal in the parks, if you can afford it.

 Can I Bring a Cooler?

-Stretch your budget even further, if you like, by bringing a soft cooler into the parks (hard coolers aren’t allowed).
+Stretch your budget even further by bringing a soft cooler into the parks (hard coolers aren’t allowed).
 You can pack your lunch or dinner this way and can even rent a locker to store it in if you aren’t pushing a stroller or carrying a backpack around.
 But if you’re like me, you can keep meals simple enough to store in your purse or backpack, if desired.
-Peanut butter sandwiches, meat/fruit/granola type bars, apples, nuts and more work really well for on-the-go meals that can take the heat of Orlando.
+Peanut butter sandwiches, meat/fruit/granola type bars, apples, and nuts work really well for on-the-go meals that can take the heat of Orlando.
 (Check the list of what you’re allowed to bring into the parks here.)

 Have any food allergies or dietary concerns?
 Disney restaurants are excellent at accommodating!
 Just let them know during booking, and when possible, schedule your meals for slower times when the chef won’t be as overwhelmed.
 Even counter service will have allergy-free menus and will talk to you about your options when requested.